 Receiving medical care as a person with disabilities or mental incapacity can be very expensive, and planning for this possibility will give you the most choice over what happens to you.
 Planning for medical care can include ensuring you have some money set aside to pay for it on your own, having the right health insurance policy, or taking steps to qualify for Medicaid, which provides coverage for long term care both at home and at a nursing facility.

 If you are concerned about needing long term care in the future, talking to an experienced elder law attorney is the first step you should take.
-Your attorney can look at your current estate plan and suggest updates you may want to make.
+An elder care attorney can look at your current estate plan and suggest updates you may want to make.
 They can also tell you more about how to qualify for Medicaid and other programs that will help you pay for your long term care in the future.